-Properly thawing meat in the refrigerator requires space and time.
+- Properly thawing meat in the refrigerator requires space and time.
 If you're short on both, you might consider the cold water sink method which requires the meat be placed in its original packaging in a bowl of cold water.
 The water must be cold and changed at least every 30 minutes.

 Cold Water Sink Method

 No protein should EVER be thawed in tepid or warm water, particularly poultry.
-Tap water is generally within The Danger Zone–it's not cold to start with and when it sits out for awhile, it will gradually warm up.
+Tap water is generally within The Danger Zone--it's not cold to start with and when it sits out for awhile, it will gradually warm up.

-Poultry: Sink Water Method of Thawing
+Beef & Poultry: Sink Water Method of Thawing

 The best way to ensure safe thawing is to either place the meat in the refrigerator at 40ºF or place it in a bowl of cold water in the sink.
 Again, the sink water must be cold and changed at least every 30 minutes.

 A steak, however, is different because it has been sliced from the animal, therefore, the incidence of bacteria permeating the interior of the steak is minimized.
 This is why you can have a medium rare steak, but should not have a medium rare burger.

-Properly Thawing Ground Beef
+Thawing Ground Beef in the refrigerator

 Ground beef should be thawed either in the refrigerator, in its original wrapping and on the top refrigerator shelf OR by the cold water sink method.
 To properly thaw ground beef via sink method, place the beef in a large bowl and cover it with cold tap water.

-Thawing Ground Beef On the Stove
+Thawing Ground Beef on the stove

 Let's say you wanna make a delicious Sloppy Joe's for dinner, but the ground beef is frozen.
-Because ground beef has already been ground , it is safe to thaw ground beef on the stove top while cooking it on medium high heat.
+Because the beef has already been ground , it is safe to thaw ground beef on the stove top while cooking it on medium high heat.

 Most poultry has been cleaned at the manufacturing plant; however, if the watery overlay on packaged poultry bothers you, the best method is to wipe it down with a paper towel.